Macedonian Ruins

 Our Identity

-Imagine that as a property owner in a municipal community you have difficulty with one of the city services.
+Imagine that as a property owner in a municipal community, you have difficulty with one of the city services.
 If you called City Hall the switchboard operator would connect you to the specific department rather than directly to the mayor.
-There might be a number of factors that would affect the response you get from that department.
-If you identified yourself as a homeless person they probably wouldn’t take you seriously.
+There might be several factors that would affect the response you get from that department.
+If you identified yourself as a homeless person, they probably wouldn’t take you seriously.
 If you identified yourself as living in a wealthy end of the city you would more likely get a response.
 Imagine if you identified yourself as the son of the mayor.
 Would that get a reaction?
 Would that help in your struggle to get things done?

 Our confidence in our position and authority has a big impact on how quickly those in any organization respond to our requests.
-By knowing, I don’t mean head knowledge, rather the knowing that affects the way we think, act, and speak—the way we carry ourselves in every sphere of life.
+By knowing, I don’t mean head knowledge, but rather 'the knowing' that affects the way we think, act, and speak—the way we carry ourselves in every sphere of life.

 Is it a struggle to get any response to our prayers?
 Who do we struggle with or against?
 Is it the Mayor, Yahweh the Father, or is it his staff, the administrators of his kingdom with whom we struggle?